digital0iced0/headquarters/README.md

 - `ProtectionConstantSecondsAfterDamage`: Maintains the protection level constant while a raid is happening.
 The seconds represents the time it remains constant after the last time the base was damaged.
 - `MessagePlayersHeadquarterAttacked`: Whether to message all players when a headquarter is attacked.
 Uses `ProtectionConstantSecondsAfterDamage` seconds to determine how often to send the message.
 - `MessagePlayersHeadquarterDestroyed`: Whether to message all players when a headquarter is destroyed.
+- `UIEnabled`: Whether UI functionality is displayed.
+- `UIRefreshRateSeconds`: How often the UI will update after a change occurs to protection.
+Default is 0, however if server performance is suffering, you can increase the value.
+- `UIAnchorMin`: UI position min.
+- `UIAnchorMax`: UI position max.
 ```json
 {
   "HeadquartersConfig": {